deeputech/deeputech.github.io/_posts/2020-02-18-deno-runtime-for-typescript.md

 # Install Deno

 There are multiple ways to install Deno.
 If you are on Mac or Linux, you can install it via [Homebrew](https://formulae.brew.sh/formula/deno).
-On windows you can use [Chocolatey](https://chocolatey.org/packages/deno).
+On Windows, you can use [Chocolatey](https://chocolatey.org/packages/deno).

 ```sh
 # Mac/Linux